 Skip to main content

-There’s no doubt that breast surgery is one of the most common plastic surgery procedures requested when seeing a plastic surgeon in New Jersey.
-It can be a little confusing as to what these procedures are and what they can do to improve the shape of your breasts.
+There’s no doubt that cosmetic breast surgery is one of the most common plastic surgery procedures requested when seeing a board certified plastic surgeon in New Jersey.
+It can be a little confusing as to what these cosmetic surgery procedures are and what they can do to improve the shape of your breasts.

 If I had a dollar for every time a woman came to me and said all she wants are the breasts she had before, I’d be a very rich woman and I would not be writing this blog right now, LOL!
 All jokes aside, I thought this would be a good thing to discuss on this blog and answer some questions I typically get during a complimentary breast augmentation consultation.
-First, let’s review the main breast procedures.
+First, let’s review the main breast procedures and surgical techniques.

 Breast Lift

-Breast Reduction makes your breasts smaller.
+Breast Reduction Surgery makes your breast size smaller.
 It can be done for appearance (you just don’t like your larger breasts) or if you have pain from the weight of the breasts causing muscle strain or rashes.
 The extra skin and breast tissue are removed through vertical or anchor incisions to create a smaller breast and the nipple is again repositioned.

 Q. Can I get a mammogram if I have implants?

-A. Yes, you should continue to undergo normal screening via mammogram.
-Typically, the radiologist obtains special views to look around the implant.
+A. Yes, after you best augmentation you should continue to undergo normal screening via mammogram.
+Typically, the radiologist obtains special views to look around the implant of patients whom have had breast surgery.
+It is of upmost importance to maintain your regular checkups to insure early detection of possible breast cancer.

-Q. Do implants increase my risk of cancer?
+Q. Do implants increase my risk of breast cancer?

-A. No, not the traditional breast cancers we typically see (ductal and lobular invasive cancer).
+A. No, not the traditional breast cancers we typically see (ductal and lobular invasive breast cancer).
 The caveat to this is there is a rare blood cancer called ALCL or Anaplastic Large Cell Lymphoma that is associated with textured breast implants.
 Again, this is rare and only seen so far in textured implants.
-Treatment would include removal of the implants and capsule and referral to an oncologist.
+Treatment would include breast implant removal and referral to an oncologist.

 Q. Will my breasts be lifted with a breast reduction?

 A. Yes, this is one in the same with a breast reduction procedure.
 When we remove extra skin and tissue, we are also lifting and making the breast “tighter.”
-The nipple is also moved to a higher position.
+The nipple is also moved to a higher position during the breast reduction surgery.

 Q. How do I know if I need a lift?